 The fact that you’re reading this blog means you understand the importance of including images in your content, and you know how to optimize your images for SEO.
 But few understand how these improvements and this knowledge can be used to increase their business valuation.
+It’s not only about changing the placement of the images, but finding different images that fit your brand.
 Before we dive into how all of this works together, let’s cover how online businesses are valued.

 Online Business Valuations Explained

 When it comes to planning an online business and growing from the ground up, you may not be aware that other entrepreneurs who are just like you would be willing to buy your business.
 If this is a new concept to you, and you’re interested in learning how much your business is worth, this simple formula will give you a basic idea:

 Sales Price = 6–12 Months’ Average Net Profit x Multiple (Typically 20–60+)